Mother loses UK legal fight to stop son's cancer radiotherapy

 "EXPERIMENTAL AND UNPROVEN"

-Surgeons said Neon's operation on Wednesday had been successful but that radiotherapy was needed to ensure no residual tumor was left behind.
+Surgeons said Neon's operation on Wednesday had been successful but that radiotherapy was needed to ensure no residual tumour was left behind.

 Neon's father Ben, who lives in London and is separated from Roberts, has sided with his son's doctors.